MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ## Theme color

-This section allows you to select a color for the survey theme.
-The selected color is applied to the survey header, question area, background, footer, and buttons.
-You can select a color that matches your company's theme.
+You can select a color that will be applied to various survey elements such as survey header, question area, background, footer, and buttons.
+This allows you to customize your survey's theme and match it with your company's theme.

 To select a theme color for your survey, do either of the following:
 - Select the default color to open a color picker and then choose a color.